Download the all-new Republic app:

 Several Belarusian journalists were detained earlier this week and charged with taking part in unsanctioned protests.

-Late Wednesday, police detained two popular TV anchors who resigned from state TV in solidarity with protesters.
+Late Wednesday, police detained two popular TV anchors who resigned from state TV in solidarity with the protesters.

-On Thursday, Russian Prime Minister Mikhail Mishustin traveled to Belarusian capital to discuss conditions for Belarus to refinance a Russian loan.
+On Thursday, Russian Prime Minister Mikhail Mishustin traveled to the Belarusian capital to discuss conditions for Belarus to refinance a Russian loan.

 18:24 IST, September 3rd 2020